 The Cato Institute/YouGov National Survey on Policing was conducted by the Cato Institute in collaboration with YouGov who conducted the survey.
 YouGov collected responses June 6 to 22, 2016 from 2,188 Americans 18 years of age and older who were matched down to a sample of 2,000 to produce the final dataset.
-The survey included oversamples of 426 African-Americans and 416 Latinos.
+The survey included oversamples of 426 African Americans and 416 Latinos.
 Results have been weighted to be representative of the national adult sample.
 The margin of error for the survey, which adjusts for the impact of weighting is +/- 3.19 percentage points at the 95% level of confidence.
-The margin of error for African Americans is +/- 6.92, Hispanics +/- 7, whites, it's +/- 4.36.
+The margin of error for African Americans is +/- 6.92, for Hispanics it is +/- 7, and for whites it is +/- 4.36.
 This does not include other sources of non-sampling error, such as selection bias in panel participation or response to a particular survey.

 Some data in this report, which are identified, combine the June 2016 survey data with another survey conducted November 19 to 24, 2015, which asked many of the same questions.
 Only survey questions with identical question wording were combined.
 This offers greater precision and smaller margins of error for subgroups, particularly when examining attitudes across racial and partisan groups simultaneously.
 The November 2015 survey interviewed 2,113 respondents who were then matched down to a sample of 2,000.
 The survey included oversamples of African Americans (392) and Hispanics (370).
 Results were weighted to be representative of the national adult sample.
 The margin of error for the Nov 2015 survey, which adjusts for the impact of weighting is +/- 3.26 percentage points.
 The margin of error for African Americans is +/- 7.38, for Hispanics it is +/- 7.6, and for whites it is +/- 4.31.
-The margin of error for the surveys combined, which adjusts for the impact of weighting is +/- 2.28 percentage points, African Americans (+/- 4.99), Hispanics (+/- 5.1), whites (+/- 2.58).
+The margin of error for the surveys combined, which adjusts for the impact of weighting, is +/- 2.28 percentage points, for African Americans it is +/- 4.99, for Hispanics it is +/- 5.1, and for whites it is +/- 2.58.